 Thomas’ favorite song was “Jesus Loves Me.”
 He would sing this song with such enthusiasm that everyone knew he loved Jesus Christ with all of his heart.
 He loved being at church surrounded by his friends and church family.

 In order to confront his disease, Thomas underwent three heart surgeries.
 After his third heart surgery, he suffered unexpected complications at the hospital.
 We lost our little boy at only 3 years old.
 His death left us heartbroken.
 The day he died was the saddest day of our lives.

-Following the tragic loss of my only son, I wanted to explore the biblical, pastoral, and theological perspectives on child loss to help myself and others who are suffering.
-I continue to minister in the church Thomas called home even as I am currently a student in a Doctor of Ministry degree program.
+Following the tragic loss of my only son, I explored the biblical, pastoral, and theological perspectives on child loss to help myself and others who are suffering.
+This led me to explore studies in grief care at The Baptist Theological Seminary at Richmond where I graduated in May 2019 with a Doctor of Ministry degree.
+Today, I continue to minister in the church Thomas called home.

 The impact of this loss has been significant, touching every area of my life and being.
 It has changed me in more ways than I could ever imagine.
 It has given me the capacity to empathize and have more compassion for those who suffer.